Hubert Sumlin: Biography

 Upon Wolf's death in 1976, Sumlin continued playing with several other members of Wolf's band, as the Wolf Gang, until about 1980.
 He also recorded under his own name, beginning with a session from a tour of Europe with Wolf in 1964.
 His last solo album was About Them Shoes, released in 2004 by Tone-Cool Records.
 He underwent lung removal surgery the same year, but he continued performing until just before his death.
 His final recording, just days before his death, was tracks for an album by Stephen Dale Petit, Cracking The Code (333 Records).

 Sumlin was inducted into the Blues Foundation Hall of Fame in 2008.
 He was nominated for four Grammy Awards: in 1999 for the album Tribute to Howlin' Wolf, with Henry Gray, Calvin Jones, Sam Lay, and Colin Linden; in 2000 for Legends, with Pinetop Perkins; in 2006, for his solo project About Them Shoes (which features performances by Keith Richards, Eric Clapton, Levon Helm, David Johansen and James Cotton) and in 2010 for his contribution to Kenny Wayne Shepherd's Live! in Chicago.
 He won multiple Blues Music Awards.
 He was a judge for the fifth annual Independent Music Awards, given to support the careers of independent artists.

 Sumlin lived in Totowa, New Jersey for 10 years before his death.
 He died of heart failure on December 4, 2011, at the age of 80, in a hospital in Wayne, New Jersey.
+He was survived by his wife, son, and three daughters.
 Mick Jagger and Keith Richards paid Sumlin's funeral expenses.